argunuygaratilla/ssh_login_bruteforce/README.md

 ## Description

-This Python program takes a **hostname** (computer name) value from the user and performs a bruteforce attack by combining the login information in the users.txt and pass.txt files.
+This Python program takes a **hostname** (computer name) value from the user and performs a bruteforce attack by combining the login information in the users.txt and passwords.txt files.
 (It is purely for educational purposes.
 I am not responsible for any misuse.)

 The program takes data from the user with a simple **input()** function and then obtains the hostname information of the local system with the **socket** module.